TUD-Patrec/annotation-tool/README.md

 Building the executable requires [docker](https://www.docker.com/).
 After you installed docker on your system you can run one of

-    make build
     make build-linux
     make build-windows

-to build the executables for linux and/or windows.
+to build the executables for linux or windows.